-It is generally accepted that regular aerobic exercise has a positive effect on reducing the risk of heart disease, rehabilitation post infarct and for reversing the health effects of diabetes or being overweight [36, 148, 22, 94].
+It is generally accepted that regular aerobic exercise has a positive effect on reducing the risk of heart disease, rehabilitation post infarct and for reversing the health effects of diabetes or overweight [21, 134, 7, 80].

-Heart rate (HR) can be used as an index to monitor the exercise intensity [106].
+HR can be used as an index to monitor the exercise intensity [92].
 This fact makes it simpler to develop a control system to steer the human HR to a predetermined and individual exercise prescription, represented as a target HR profile, instead of directly employing the exercise intensity in kJoules or Watts and exercise rate (ER) as control parameters.

-A number of strategies have explored real-time control of HR during treadmill exercises such as, e.g. classical proportional, integral and derivative (PID) control [76], H{∞} control [34, 132] and model predictive control [129, 130].
+A number of strategies have explored real-time control of HR during treadmill exercises such as, e.g. classical proportional, integral and derivative (PID) control [61], $H{\infty}$ control [19, 116] and model predictive control [118, 115].
 However, to date, this issue has not received very much attention, for cycle-ergometer exercises.
 In the case of a treadmill, the controller directly controls the treadmill speed and/or treadmill gradient, and as a result, the human does not play the role of actuator in the control-loop.
-Furthermore, they only have to passively respond to the variation of the controlled parameters (speed and/or elevation) of a treadmill.
-This also happens for the controllable automatic braking cycle-ergometers, in which the controller controls the load on the cycling system by changing the resistance of the brake device [75].
-The problem of heart rate regulation during cycle-ergometer exercises can be considered in an entirely different framework.
+Further, they only have to passively respond to the variation of the controlled parameters (speed and/or elevation) of treadmill.
+This also happens for the controllable automatic braking cycle-ergometers, in which the controller controls the load on the cycling system by changing the resistance of the brake device [60].
+The problem of HR regulation during cycle-ergometer exercises can be considered in an entirely different framework.
 In other words, the controller commands can be transmitted directly to the exercising subjects and, then the human operator acts in the role of the actuator of the control system.
-This is commonly referred to as biofeedback with the operator in the feedback loop [52].
+This is commonly referred to biofeedback with the operator in the feedback loop [37].
 This novel framework obviates the need for controllable automatic brake equipment in the cycle-ergometers.
-In [25], a periodic auditory tone is used to inform the subject of how hard they must work.
+In [10], a periodic auditory tone is used to inform the subject of how hard they must work.
 In other words, a translating function, according to the level of the controller signal, simply changes the auditory rate and frequency to show whether more or less effort is required.
-However, the control system in [25] generates and transmits biofeedback without considering the position of the exercising subjects' feet.
+However, the control system in [10] generates and transmits biofeedback without considering the position of the exercising subjects' feet.
 This makes the control system a simple time-driven one, routine in the control engineering, which implements the control calculations at a fixed rate.
 However, this may lead to a cognitive disengagement of the subject from the feedback controller.
-One possible alteration to this audio output method might be adjusting the time duration and the frequency of the auditory stimulus, while synchronizing the rate of transmitting the auditory stimulus to the user with the position of the exercise bike pedals HR regulation during cycle-ergometer exercise to optimize effective application of force.
-Implementing this idea, however, requires a new control system strategy (see Fig. 10.1), regarded here as an actuator-based event-driven control system, which is different from the existing sensor-based eventdriven control system in the literature [61].
+One possible alteration to this audio output method might be adjusting the time duration and the frequency of the auditory stimulus, while synchronising the rate of transmitting the auditory stimulus to the user with the position of the exercise bike pedals to optimize effective application of force.
+Implementing this idea, however, requires a new control system strategy (see Fig. 10.1), regarded here as an actuator-based event-driven control system, which is different to the existing sensor-based eventdriven control system in the literature [46].